-“Breaking the Chains of Forgetfulness” is an art exhibition at the President James K. Polk Home and Museum, opening March 22 and running through October 2024.
+“Breaking the Chains of Forgetfulness” is an art exhibition at the President James K. Polk Home and Museum, which opened on March 22 and is running through October 2024.
 The exhibit is located in the Presidential Hall, adjacent to the historic home.

 It is a tribute to unsung heroes of Tennessee’s history, as envisioned by artist and exhibit curator Bernice Davidson.
 The work of Tennessee artists Jemma Perran, and Michael McBride are also featured in the show.